Emergence of robust memory manifolds: Discussion

-Here we present a principle that we refer to as {\it frozen stabilization}, which allows a family of models to self-organise to a critical state to generate a continuous memory manifold and long timescales.
-The principle is robustly implemented over a range of parameter and doesn't require any symmetries in the interactions of the system.
-Moreover, systems exhibiting frozen stabilisation yield a true continuum of fixed-points, unlike prior models where the manifold is approximated by a discrete set of fixed points that scale with the system size.
-This is relevant to debates about achieving continuous attractors in neural systems with a small number of neurons, which have become important in light of the experimental results on the fly navigation system \cite{kim2017ring}.
+A salient feature of frozen stabilisation is that it can be implemented in small systems yielding a true continuum of fixed-points, which is in contrast to prior models where the manifold is approximated by a discrete set of fixed points that scale with the system size (see \cite{noorman2022accurate} for another recent model which implements continuous attractors in small networks, albeit with some fine-tuning).
+This is relevant to debates about implementing a continuous memory with a small number of neurons, which have become important in light of the experimental results on the fly navigation system \cite{kim2017ring}.
 To our knowledge, frozen stabilisation is the first example of a principle that allows robust implementation of continuous attractors in small systems.

+The memory networks exhibiting frozen stabilisation can be used as general purpose integrators, where inputs along the different manifold directions are independently integrated and retained in memory without interfering with each other.
+Indeed, in machine learning tasks requiring evidence accumulation, trained gated RNNs solve the tasks by constructing continuous attractor manifolds, and it is likely that frozen stabilisation might be at play in facilitating these continuous attractors \cite{maheswaranathan2019reverse,maheswaranathan2020recurrent,maheswaranathan2019universality}.
+More generally, it is possible to leverage the memory networks produced by frozen stabilisation to provide a ``memory reservoir'' for other RNNs in tasks requiring information processing over long timescales \cite{kim2023trainability}.